RobertRol/IntercomLightSensor/README.md

 ## Objectives

+Short story:

-1. Detection of a light signal from an intercom (without the need of opening and/or changing the wiring of the intercom)
+1. Detection of a flashing light signal from an intercom button (without the need of opening and/or changing the wiring of the intercom)
 2. Wireless transmission of the signal to another portable device (receiver)
 3. Low power consumption: both sensor-transmitter (implemented in one device) and receiver should run for several months on batteries
 4. Ability to send and receive the signal across the whole apartment